Ahmedabad: Modern history

 During the period of Maratha governance, the city became the centre of a conflict between the Peshwa of Poona and the Gaekwad of Baroda.
 In 1780, during the First Anglo-Maratha War, a British force under James Hartley stormed and captured Ahmedabad, but it was handed back to the Marathas at the end of the war.
-The British East India Company took over the city in 1818 during the Third Anglo-Maratha War.
-A military cantonment was established in 1824 and a municipal government in 1858.
+The East India Company took over the city in 1818 during the Third Anglo-Maratha War.
+A military cantonment was established in 1824, and a municipal government in 1858.
 Incorporated into the Bombay Presidency during British rule, Ahmedabad became one of the most important cities in the Gujarat region.
-In 1864, a railway link between Ahmedabad and Mumbai (then Bombay) was established by the Bombay, Baroda, and Central India Railway (BB&CI), enabling traffic and trade between northern and southern India via the city.
-Over time, the city established itself as the home of a developing textile industry, which earned it the nickname "Manchester of the East".
+In 1864, a railway link between Ahmedabad and Mumbai (then Bombay) was established by the Bombay, Baroda and Central India Railway (BB&CI), enabling traffic and trade between northern and southern India via the city.
+Over time, the city established itself as the home of a developing textile industry, which earned it the nickname "Manchester of India".